Freeman reaches 3 times, scores in Dodgers debut, beats Rox

 AP Sports Writer

-DENVER (AP) — Freddie Freeman reached base three times and scored a run in his Dodgers debut, helping Walker Buehler and Los Angeles beat the Colorado Rockies 5-3 Friday in a season opener.
+“He’s like, ‘I know what you’re going through,'” recounted Iglesias, whose father was from Cuba.
+“It was very emotional for me.”

+Freeman started his Dodgers tenure with a solid day — and a win.
+The 2020 NL MVP signed a six-year, $162 million deal with Los Angeles after leading the Atlanta Braves to a World Series championship last season.

-Freeman struck out in his first at-bat.
-He was then hit by a pitch, walked and lined a sharp single before taking a called third strike in the eighth.
+Freeman struck out in his first at-bat, then was hit by a pitch, walked and scored in the Dodgers’ five-run fourth inning, and lined a sharp single before taking a called third strike in the eighth.

-The first baseman and 2020 NL MVP signed a six-year, $162 million deal with Los Angeles after leading the Atlanta Braves to a World Series championship last season.
+“Freddie, it’s not going to show up in the scorecard, but going first to third in a situation where there was a wild pitch and scores an insurance run, those are things where it’s a little microcosm of what we can do,” Dodgers manager Dave Roberts said.

 Colorado’s big offseason acquisition, Kris Bryant, had a double and a walk but struck out against Craig Kimbrel with a runner on to end the game.
 Bryant agreed to a seven-year, $182 million to be a big bat in the top of the order.